csse-uoft/CommonApproachSandboxTesting/frontend/README.md

 ```
 ---
 ## Structure
-All files and folders use PascalCase for naming.
 The code building pages and components needed to build pages are in folder src/components.
 Most of pages are folded by their catogaries.
 For example, Dashboards.js and the buttons on the dashboard NavButton.js are in the src/component/dashboard.
 Moreover, AddEditImpactRisk.js(addEditImpactRisk page) and ImpactRisks(List of Impact Risks page) are in src/components/impactRisk

 - `src/`